Dynamic Object Uploads

 - Go to upload.cognitive3d.com

-- Choose the Scene containing the object
+- Choose the Scene containing the object (pre-selected if you used the scene list)

 - Upload your new mesh and thumbnail files